 Perhaps the most challenging part about my medical internship is being assigned to different departments within the hospital.
 I was quite surprised to be initially assigned to the E.R.
 (Emergency Room) at the start of my internship program.
 As much as I appreciate the challenge, I couldn’t help but feel quite a bit apprehensive.
 Still, I took it as an opportunity to learn the best way I can.

-Back in Prague where I had my clerkship, I had very little exposure in the emergency set up.
+Back in Prague where I had my clerkship, I had very little exposure to the emergency setup.
 I spent most of my time assisting consultant doctors in their rounds, taking vital signs, observing how patients are treated, and interviewing patients in the ward.
 Here in Miami, I have the best exposure and I planned on making the most out of it.